Hannah Boast

 Project activity

-Main project: Water Crisis and World Literature.
-Project consists of a monograph and articles published or forthcoming in Textual Practice, Interventions, Humanities and New Socialist.
+Water Crisis and World Literature: a monograph and articles published or forthcoming in Textual Practice, Interventions, Humanities and New Socialist.
 I'm currently writing up two pieces on these themes from my JSPS fellowship in Tokyo.
-The first is an article for a public audience on the Tokyo Toilet Project, which I discuss in my New Socialist piece.
-The second is an academic article on the writer-activist Ishimure Michiko, a key figure in the campaign for justice for Minamata Disease victims and a critic of twentieth-century Japanese water policy, notably Japan's reliance on large dams, a model it helped export across the Asia region.
+The first is an article for a public audience on the Tokyo Toilet Project.
+The second is an academic article on the writer-activist Ishimure Michiko, a key figure in the campaign for justice for Minamata Disease victims and a critic of twentieth-century Japanese environmental policy.

-Secondary project: I am working on a number of projects on Environmental Humanities in Palestine/Israel, which put two fields into dialogue that still largely exist separately.
-My work in this area thinks broadly about how environmental frames might reshape metropolitan perceptions of the Palestinian struggle and how consideration of environmental issues in a Palestine/Israel context challenges dominant norms and narratives in Environmental Humanities.
-I am working on two articles on what I define as an environmental turn in Palestinian arts, culture, policy and activism, the first on the culture and politics of food in Palestine and the international solidarity movement, and the second on governing animal life in Palestinian film.
-With Saad Amira and Samer Raddad (Al Quds Bard College), I was also recently awarded an Institute for Human Geography IHG grant for a collaborative project, 'Palestinian women, cooperative agriculture & land-based struggle, 1967-2005'.
+I am working on a number of projects on Environmental Humanities in Palestine/Israel, which put two fields into dialogue that still largely exist separately.
+My work thinks about how environmental frames reshape dominant perceptions of the Palestinian struggle and how consideration of environmental issues in a Palestine/Israel context challenges theoretical and political assumptions in Environmental Humanities.
+I outline what I call the 'environmental turn' in Palestinian arts, culture, policy and activism in a new article for Environment and Planning E (2025), by way of a reading of Jumana Manna's film Foragers.
+I am developing these themes in a new article on governing animal life in Palestinian film.
+I was recently awarded an Institute for Human Geography IHG grant for a related project, 'Palestinian women, cooperative agriculture and land-based struggle, 1967-2005', with Co-Is Saad Amira and Samer Raddad (Al Quds Bard College), which studies how women in the West Bank balanced agricultural practices and social reproduction after the Israeli occupation.

-I am regularly involved in public education initiatives on Palestinian arts, culture and environment, in the UK and internationally.
-I am happy to be approached for comment about issues in water and environmental politics, climate fiction, or my other research topics.
+I am regularly involved in public initiatives about Palestinian arts, environment, and educational policy, in the UK and internationally.
+I am happy to be approached for comment about my research areas, including the cultural politics of water and environment, from public toilets to wild swimming; Palestinian and Israeli arts and culture; or my role as Lead Judge of the James Tait Black Prize for Fiction, the UK's joint oldest literary prize.

 Current project grants